A Short Guide to Minimal Web Development

 Reviewing, or auditing, or criticizing (as in analyzing) one’s work, is important: We want to acquire a habit of healthy self-reflection so to improve our work and its produce.

-The ways are manifold, for there are options to review code sections or just plain everything (recommended); one can at least establish a practice of sanity checking code by oneself if there are no peers to review it (recommended); reviews can be one-offs or scheduled to be repeated (recommended).
+The ways are manifold, for there’s the option to review everything from code snippets to entire repositories; one can establish a practice of sanity checking code by oneself if there are no peers to review it; reviews can then be one-offs or scheduled to be repeated.